Fire rips through Indian nightclub killing at least 25 including several tourists

 Seven people are being treated for injuries, including one person with 60% burns, it added.

-Goa, a small state on India’s west coast known for its beaches and Portuguese heritage, attracts hundreds of thousands of foreign tourists every year.
+Goa, a small state on India’s west coast known for its beaches and Portuguese heritage, attracts hundreds of thousands of foreign tourists and millions of domestic tourists every year.

 “Today is a very painful day for all of us in Goa,” the state’s Chief Minister Pramod Sawant said Sunday morning in a post on X.